yawwG/MRP/README.md

 ## Neoadjuvant Therapy Pathway
 <img src="https://github.com/yawwG/MRP/blob/main/figures/clinical_pathway.png"/>
-Fig 1. **a.
-Pre-NAT phase.** BC is diagnosed following a tumor screening/diagnosis (mammography and/or ultrasound) and biopsy, subsequent histopathology analysis, and a staging breast MRI.
-These measures help derive demographic, radiological, clinical and histopathological variables describing the patient's state at diagnosis. **b.
-Mid-NAT phase.** The mid-NAT MRI is performed to assess the response and see if therapy adjustments for unresponsive patients. **c.
-Post-NAT phase.** Breast MRI is used to assess if patients have achieved pCR.
-Subsequently, patients undergo surgery, and a histological examination is performed, assessing the Post-NAT TN, which is the gold standard.

 ## Model system
 <img src="https://github.com/yawwG/MRP/blob/main/figures/structure.png"/>
-Fig 2. **a.
-Model development.** In this work, we developed and evaluated a deep learning system that utilizes multiple modalities to predict the response of breast cancer patients across neoadjuvant therapy (NAT) care.
-The system incorporates deep neural networks trained on Pre-NAT mammogram images and longitudinal MRI scans through NAT, which were retrospectively gathered.
-In addition to the imaging data, we collected auxiliary information referred to as rhpc which includes radiological assessments (r), histopathological assessments (h), personal patient records (p), and clinical data (c).
-After data retrieval, iMGrhpc and iMRrhpc were modeled independently, where iMGrhpc is based on Pre-NAT mammogram and rhpc data, while iMRrhpc is based on longitudinal MRIs embedding temporal information and rhpc data.
-These models were further utilized to create an aggregated model called MRP, which aggregates and optimizes the outputs of iMGrhpc and iMRrhpc.
-**b.
-NAT response assessment of AI model and reader study.** To assess the performance of MRP in predicting the pathological response (pCR vs. non-pCR) at different stages, including Pre-NAT (before administration of NAT), Mid-NAT (during therapy), and Post-NAT (prior to surgery), we validated the model using standard metrics: AUROC (Area Under Receiver Operating Characteristic Curve) and AUPRC (Area Under Precision-Recall Curve).
-In order to compare the performance of MRP with human experts, we conducted a reader study involving six international breast radiologists.
-The readers interpreted a randomly selected subset of MRI examinations and provided their predictions of the probability of patient response to therapy.
-**c.
-External validation.** Additionally, we evaluated our system on an external dataset obtained from Duke University (288 patients) to assess its generalizability.
-**d.
-Personalizing management in clinical practice.** Furthermore, we simulated two scenarios to assess the system's ability to identify non-pCR patients before neoadjuvant therapy in whom toxic treatments may be timely adapted, and to identify pCR (ypT0) patients before surgery who might not need surgical procedures.
-This simulation utilized a decision curve analysis (DCA) methodology.
-Circled C stands for current clinical practice; Circled AI stands for our MRP system suggested strategy.

 ## Environment Setup
 Start by [installing PyTorch 1.8.1](https://pytorch.org/get-started/locally/) with the right CUDA version, then clone this repository and install the dependencies.